-- Demonstrate a knowledge and understanding of the properties of option prices, valuation methods and hedging techniques. - Show how to use binomial trees and lattices in valuing options and solve simple examples. - Show how to use the Black-Scholes model in valuing options and solve simple examples. - Demonstrate a knowledge and understanding of models of the term structure of interest rates. - Demonstrate a knowledge and understanding of simple models for credit risk.
+- CO1: Demonstrate a knowledge and understanding of the properties of option prices, valuation methods and hedging techniques. - CO2: Show how to use binomial trees and lattices in valuing options and solve simple examples. - CO3: Show how to use the Black-Scholes model in valuing options and solve simple examples. - CO4: develop the theory to estimate risk neutral pricing strategy - CO5: Demonstrate a knowledge and understanding of models of the term structure of interest rates.

+• CO6: Demonstrate a knowledge and understanding of simple models for credit risk.